UKCloud/documentation/articles/private-cloud/prc-sco-orcl.md

 Our Private Oracle service is a single tenant (private cloud) compute infrastructure where your compute needs are hosted either in one of our data centres, to gain the benefits of our Assured and Elevated cloud platforms, in your Crown Hosting Data Centre (CHDC), or hosted in your own DC or another DC of your choice.

-We can provide Private Oracle on an all-inclusive basis, or alternatively we can supply the environment specification for you to procure your own hardware, which we'll install and maintain on your behalf, or you can arrange alternative management of the private cloud (yourselves, through a partner or through Oracle.
+We can provide Private Oracle on an all-inclusive basis, or alternatively we can supply the environment specification for you to procure your own hardware, which we'll install and maintain on your behalf, or you can arrange alternative management of the private cloud (yourselves, through a partner or through Oracle).

 ## Capturing your requirements